 - Ability to annotate/amend recipes or add new ones of your own (70 per cent)

 - Choose to save and print individual recipes and/or the whole cookbook (92 per cent)

 - Change the carb count if your brand of ingredient has a different carb value (85 per cent)

 - Carbs retotal automatically if you change an ingredient or serving size (95 per cent)

 - Access the cookbook from anywhere in the world, eg on holiday (74 per cent)

-Initially we weren't sure whether the online and interactive features of the Low Carb/Low GI Cookbook were as important to low carbers as the recipes themselves.
+Initially we weren't sure whether the online and interactive features of The Low Carb is Easy Cookbook were as important to low carbers as the recipes themselves.
 However, we think the above results speak for themselves and we're delighted to know that our novel Cookbook fulfils our fellow low carbers' ideals.

-As those of you who are current subscribers to the Low Carb/Low GI Cookbook know, we issue new recipes throughout the year.
+As those of you who are current subscribers to The Low Carb is Easy Cookbook know, we issue new recipes throughout the year.
 Here are this month's exciting recipes: 6-29 Steak And Kidney Pies (only 4.3 carbs per serving) and 6-29 Chocolate Pudding American Style (only 2.9 carbs per serving).
 You will find these recipes already in your Cookbook next time you log in.
 For those of you who are not yet subscribers, there are now 127 recipes in the Cookbook.